 dnfpackage manager; - ansible.builtin.git: Deploys software using git checkout;

-- ansible.builtin.pause: Pauses playbook execution;
+- ansible.builtin.pause: Pauses playbook execution when a manual step is unavoidable;

 - ansible.builtin.lineinfile: Deals with lines in files, changes individual lines in files.